Australian Student Released After Detention in North Korea

-(CANBERRA, Australia) — An Australian student released after a week in detention in North Korea described his condition to reporters Thursday in Beijing as “very good” without saying what happened.
+(CANBERRA, Australia) — An Australian student released after a week in detention in North Korea described his condition to reporters in Beijing on Thursday as “very good,” without saying what happened.

-Sigley looked relaxed when he arrived at Beijing airport.
+Sigley looked relaxed and gave a peace sign when he arrived at Beijing airport.
 He did not respond to reporters’ questions about what had happened in Pyongyang.

-His father, Gary Sigley, said his son would soon be reunited with his Japanese wife Yuka Morinaga in Tokyo.
+His father, Gary Sigley, a professor of Asian studies at University of Western Australia, said his son would soon be reunited with his Japanese wife Yuka Morinaga in Tokyo.

 “He’s fine.
 He’s in very good spirits.
 He’s been treated well,” the father told reporters in his hometown of Perth.

-Sigley’s friend and fellow student of North Korea, University of Technology Sydney academic Bronwyn Dalton, said she had recently spoken Sigley’s wife, who was thrilled by the news.
+Sigley’s friend and fellow student of North Korea, University of Technology Sydney academic Bronwyn Dalton, said she had recently spoken to Sigley’s wife, who was thrilled by the news.

-“We were jumping up and down and we love Sweden,” Dalton told Australian Broadcasting Corp.
+“We were jumping up and down and we love Sweden,” Dalton said.

 “He’s a fine, young, emerging Asian scholar, he is very applied to his studies.
-I really doubted whether he did actually anything wrong by the regime,” Dalton said.
+I really doubted whether he did actually anything wrong by the regime,” Dalton added.

-Swedish diplomats had raised concerns about Sigley with North Korean authorities in Pyongyang where Australia does not have an embassy.
+Swedish diplomats had raised concerns about Sigley with North Korean authorities in Pyongyang, where Australia does not have an embassy.

 “Alek is safe and well.
 Swedish authorities advised the Australian government that they met with senior officials from the DPRK yesterday and raised the issue of Alek’s disappearance on Australia’s behalf,” Morrison said, using the official acronym for North Korea.